A Partial Order on Preference Profiles: Abstract

 \section{Abstract}

 We propose a theoretical framework under which preference profiles can be meaningfully compared.
-Specifically, given a finite set of feasible allocations and a preference profile, we first define a ranking vector of an allocation as the vector of all individuals' rankings of this allocation.
-We then define a partial order preference profiles and write ``$P\trianglerighteqslant P^{'}$'', if there exists an onto mapping $\psi$ from the Pareto frontier of $P^{'}$ onto the Pareto frontier of $P$, such that the ranking vector of any Pareto efficient allocation under $P^{'}$ is weakly dominated by the ranking vector of the image allocation under $\psi$ under $P$.
-We provide a characterization of the maximal and minimal elements under the partial order.
-In particular, we illustrate how an \emph{individualistic} form of social preferences can be $\trianglerighteqslant$-maximal in a specific setting.
-We also discuss how the framework can be further generalized to incorporate additional economic ingredients.\\ ~\\ \textbf{Keywords:} preference profile, partial order, Pareto efficiency, comparative statics, ranking, individualism
+Specifically, we first define the ranking vector of an allocation as the vector of all individuals\textquoteright{} rankings of this allocation.
+We then induce a partial order on preference profiles from a partial order on the ranking vectors of Pareto efficient allocations.
+We characterize the maximal and minimal elements under this partial order.
+In particular, we illustrate how an individualistic form of social preferences can be maximal in a specific setting.
+We also discuss how the framework can be further generalized to incorporate additional economic ingredients.\\ ~\\ \textbf{Keywords:} preference profile, partial order, Pareto efficiency, ranking

 {}